ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 | Grayscale image      | 94.67           | 64.98       | 94.67           | 64.98      | 94.67            | 64.98        |
 | Combined             | 95.22           | 68.36       | 95.18           | 67.95      | 95.29            | 68.26        |

+An example of the segmentation result for three different event integration intervals:
+10ms, 50ms and 250ms:
 ![](results.png)

 ## Reproduction

-The goal of our reproduction is to attempt to make their method robust for the future: back in 2018, Alonso and Murillo built their method on Python 2.7 and TensorFlow 1.11 structures.
+The goal of our reproduction[^4] is to attempt to make their method robust for the future: back in 2018, Alonso and Murillo built their method on Python 2.7 and TensorFlow 1.11 structures.
 We attempted to adapt their code[^3] to be compatible with Python 3.x and TensorFlow 2.7.
 The model was then trained from scratch, using the data provided with the